-Aix-en-Provence is the French city which people love to hate!
-In the heart of the historic region of Provence, It has all the advantages of a small town in spite of its size.
+Jokingly, Aix-en-Provence is a French city which people love to hate!
+In the heart of the historic region of Provence, it has all the advantages of a small town in spite of its size.
 Indeed, Aix has about 150 000 inhabitants, which is very few for a French “sous-préfecture”.
 Very close to Marseille, the huge French harbour metropolis, Aix-en-Provence has managed to keep its personality and its charm.
-Cobbled streets, an old city inaccessible by car, water fountains everywhere… without doubt, Aix is an extraordinary city known for water and art, and it keeps its promise.
+Cobbled streets, an old city inaccessible by car, water fountains everywhere… Without a doubt, Aix is an extraordinary city known for water and art, and it keeps its promise.

 Aix-en-Provence is part of the largest education authority in France (in French “académie”) ahead of Paris!
 In 2012, there were 41,000 students living in Aix.
 With the merger of the 3 universities “Aix-Marseille” (Provence University, Mediterranean University and Paul Cézanne University), there are no fewer than 75,000 students in the académie of Aix-Marseille.